MaxBroome/UniFiAuto-Inform/README.md

 - nmap arguments to skip pings and invrease verbosity.
 - Option to run a `set-inform` command on all of the discovered devices.
 - Customizable SSH credentials for connecting to currently adopeted devices.
+- -- manual flag to enter a subnet manually. use this by running `python command-line-tool.py --manual`

 ## Disclaimer